vis-au/progressive-steering/frontend/README.md

 > npm start
 ```

-Your terminal should now show the following output:
+Your terminal should now show the compilation method, ending with the following output:
 ```
 Compiled successfully!
 ```
 At the same time, a browser window should open on [localhost:3000](http://localhost:3000).
-Otherwise, open it manually.
+Otherwise, open it manually, for instance by clicking on [this link](http://localhost:3000).
-If your browser displays this error message: `TypeError: eel is undefined`, you most likely need to launch the backend.
+If your browser displays this error message: `TypeError: eel is undefined`, you need to launch the backend module first.
+See the README.md in the `backend/` directory of this project.